Automatic actions with runs

 system.idle.action Sets which action to perform with the node, that has the CPU utilization below than system.idle.cpu.threshold:

 • NOTIFY - only send email notification IDLE_RUN.
-This action will be repeated every system.idle.action.timeout.minutes if the node's CPU utilization will be still below than system.idle.cpu.threshold
+Action is being repeated every system.idle.action.timeout.minutes if the node's CPU utilization will be still below than system.idle.cpu.threshold

 • PAUSE - pause an instance if possible (only if the instance is On-Demand, Spot instances are skipped) and send single email notification IDLE_RUN_PAUSED